-$^{^{3}}$ 1 Taka = 0.02 CHF.
+&lt;sup>2 1 Taka = 0.02 CHF.

-4 As long as a client keeps 1/3 of the loan amount on her/his savings account, she/he can withdraw the other 2/3 at any time.
+&lt;sup>3 As long as a client keeps 1/3 of the loan amount on her/his savings account, she/he can withdraw the other 2/3 at any time.
 To take a new loan, the client must have paid back all the previous loans and the respective fees and any other household member should not have an active loan.